Joystream/communications/blog/drafts-unpublished/platform-roles/platform-roles.md

 #### Title

-Joystream Platform Roles
+Claim Your Role on the Platform

 #### Purpose

-Properly announce the platform roles newsletter.
+Properly announce the platform roles newsletter, so people can sign up for updates and news.

 #### url